jeffrey1008x/Project4Team4/README.md

 - Jeffrey Che
 - Nadine blaik

 The topic that was chosen for the project was housing prices.
-Over the last few years we were able to observed a surge in the housing market and since the spikes in prices were undeniable we decided to analyze it.
+Over the last few years we were able to observe a surge in the housing market and since the spikes in prices were undeniable we decided to analyze it.

 The repository contains the following :
 - house_price_linear_regression_colab.ipynb